 DO include a call to action and booking links.
 You have your customers’ attention with your posts; now show them what you want them to do next.
 Facebook provides a button at the top of your page that can be linked directly to your booking engine—take advantage of it.
 And make sure your booking engine is mobile-friendly so customers can navigate it easily when they get there.
 Ninety-one percent of those on social media access it through mobile devices.

 DON’T rely solely on organic reach.
 You may be able to catch an audience that way, but it’s significantly harder.
 If paid advertising makes you nervous, you don’t have to make a big, expensive commitment right away.
 Start slowly and keep an eye on your analytics to figure out what ads work best.
 You can even use retargeting ads to appeal to people who have already seen your content.

 DO schedule.
 Use scheduling tools like Hootsuite to plan content in advance.
 This ensures that you’re not scrabbling at the last minute and that you don’t have any gaps.
 Seeing all your content in one place also helps you spot if you’re relying too much on one type of content, i.e., promotional posts.

 DO be concise.
 People don’t visit their favorite brand’s Facebook, Instagram, or Twitter page to read an essay.
 They look for palatable content that gets to the point.
 Keep your posts and captions short and sweet, and your viewers are much more likely to engage.

 DON’T always sell.
-Constant, overt advertisements will not be well received in this arena.
-Of course, you want to use it for some self-promotion (that’s the entire objective after all), but it needs to be mixed in with other content.
-A good rule of thumb is to limit promotional material to about 20% of all posts.
+Constant, overt advertisements annoy viewers and erode your credibility.
+This isn’t a shampoo commercial.
+Of course, you want to include some self-promotion (that’s the entire objective after all), but you need to mix it in with other content.
+A good rule of thumb is to limit promotional material to about 20 percent of all posts.